 The different ends of soap molecules are also what make soap so good at cleaning.
 As you learned earlier, when you mix soap with water, it lowers the surface tension of the water by separating the water molecules, as the soap molecules push up between them.
 Meanwhile, the other ends of the soap molecules that are attracted to dirt grab on to it.
 As multiple soap molecules attach themselves to the same piece of dirt, they eventually break it down into tiny particles, which then can easily be washed away [source: Stenesh].

-To learn more about soap and other skin care products, look over the links on the next page.
+To learn more about soap and other skin care products, look over the links below.

 - Field, Simon Q. "Why There's Antifreeze in Your Toothpaste" Google Books.
 2008.
 (Accessed 9/15/2009)http://books.google.com/books?id=B1HlNnM_ttYC&pg=PA200&lpg=PA200&dq=ammonium+lauryl+sulfate+in+soap+foaming+agent&source=bl&ots=Is7OY66qmP&sig=sPvs8Hf_4JGHG1ubw7l26XFzWXE&hl=en&ei=nHKzSvZKjI4xu4yx2g4&sa=X&oi=book_result&ct=result&resnum=2#v=onepage&q=ammonium%20lauryl%20sulfate%20in%20soap%20foaming%20agent&f=false

 - Gruner, Sol M. "Two-sided soap molecules create soap bubbles."
 Cornell Center for Materials Research.
 September 1, 2005.
 (Accessed 09/14/2009)http://www.ccmr.cornell.edu/education/ask/index.html?quid=1044